Effect of pressure on the anomalous response functions of a confined water monolayer at low temperature: Results

-We also calculate $C_P$ in the MF approximation~\cite{Franzese-JPCM07}.We find that the two maxima are distinct only well below $P_c$ [Fig.~\ref{mf-0.05}(a)].
-Both maxima move to lower $T$ as $P$ increases, though the less sharp maximum at higher $T$ has a more pronounced $P$--dependence.
-Above $Pv_0/\epsilon\simeq0.3$, the two maxima merge into a single maximum.
-We also find that for higher $P$ [Fig.~\ref{mf-0.05}(b)] the maximum of $C_P$ increases on approaching the MF critical pressure $P_c^{MF}v_0/\epsilon=0.81\pm 0.04$ and that the single maximum for $P>P_c^{MF}$ marks the LL phase transition line~\cite{note1,note3}.
+We also calculate $C_P$ within a MF approximation \cite{Franzese-JPCM02,PhysA02,Franzese-PRE03,KumarPRL2008,KumarJPCM2008,JPCM08,JPCM2010,PRER2012}.
+For $P<P_c$ we find qualitative behavior similar to that found in MC simulations (Fig.~\ref{MF-CP}a).
+For $P=0$, $C_P$ exhibits two maxima.
+Both maxima move to lower $T$ as $P$ increases, though the broader maximum has a $P$-dependence that is more pronounced than that found in MC simulations.
+In MF, the two maxima are distinct only significantly below $P_c$; above $P \simeq 0.3$ both peaks merge into a single maximum.
+The $C_P$ maximum increases on approaching the MF critical pressure $P_c^{\rm MF} = 0.82 \pm 0.04$ (Fig.~\ref{MF-CP}b).
+For $P>P_c^{\rm MF}$, $C_P$ exhibits only one maximum, marking the LL phase transition line.
+The higher-$T$ maximum at $P>P_c$ is not seen in the MF treatment of the model, as it is likely that bond variables satisfying the directional bond interaction and the cooperative bond interaction are not independent.